ajohnson052/unhactivate/README.md

 ## Installation

 Open PostgreSQL if it is not already running on your machine.
-If you have never downloaded Postgres, installation instructions can be found at http://www.postgresql.org/.
+If you have never downloaded Postgres, installation instructions can be found [here](http://www.postgresql.org/).

 Run the following from the command line: